-Contingent Resources Audit of Certain Blocks in the Solimões and Amazonas Basins, Brazil as of December 31, 2021
+Contingent Resources Audit of Anebá Discovery in the Amazonas Basin, Brazil as of December 31, 2022

-This Contingent Resources statement has been prepared by Gaffney, Cline & Associates (GaffneyCline) and issued on January 26, 2022 at the request of ENEVA S.A.
+This Contingent Resources statement has been prepared by Gaffney, Cline & Associates (GaffneyCline) and issued on January 31, 2023 at the request of ENEVA S.A.
 (ENEVA or "the Client").
 This report is intended solely for ENEVA's internal use and is not to be distributed to any third parties without GaffneyCline's prior written consent.

-ENEVA is the operator and has 100% interest participation in the Anebá discovery, in block AM-T-84, located in the Amazonas basin and the Juruá discovery in the Solimões basin, Brazil, as presented in Figure 1.
+ENEVA is the operator and has 100% interest participation in the Anebá discovery, in block AMT-84, located in the Amazonas basin, Brazil, as presented in Figure 1.